ISRA-VR/ISRA-VR/README.md

-<h1 align="center">✨ Hola, soy <a href="https://github.com/TU-USUARIO">ISRA-VR</a> ✨</h1>
+<h1 align="center">✨ Hi, I am <a href="https://github.com/TU-USUARIO">ISRA-VR</a> ✨</h1>
-<h3 align="center">💻 Estudiante de Desarrollo de Software Multiplataforma | 🌐 Apasionado por la Tecnología y la IA 🤖</h3>
+<h3 align="center">💻 Multiplatform Software Development Student | 🌐 Passionate about Technology and AI 🤖</h3>

-## 🚀 Sobre mí
+## 🚀 About me

-- 🔹 Conocimientos básicos en **HTML5, CSS3 y JavaScript**
+- 🔹 Basic knowledge of HTML5, CSS3, and JavaScript
-- 🔹 Actualmente aprendiendo **Kotlin, Java, Python y Android Studio**
+- 🔹 Currently learning Kotlin, Java, Python, and Android Studio
-- 🔹 Me considero **bueno en el diseño de páginas web** 🖌️
+- 🔹 I consider myself skilled at web design 🖌️
-- 🔹 Disfruto trabajar en equipo, pero siempre con enfoque en la productividad 📈
+- 🔹 I enjoy working in a team, but always with a focus on productivity 📈
-- 🔹 Mis metas:
+- 🔹 My goals:
-  - Aprender **inglés avanzado** 🌍
+- Learn **advanced English** 🌍
-  - Dominar más **lenguajes de programación**
+- Master more **programming languages**
-  - Aprender **frameworks modernos** como *React, Angular, Spring, etc.*
+- Learn **modern frameworks** such as React, Angular, Spring, etc.
-- 🔹 Amante de la **Inteligencia Artificial** 🤖 (Copilot, Gemini, ChatGPT, etc.)
+- 🔹 Lover of **Artificial Intelligence** 🤖 (Copilot, Gemini, ChatGPT, etc.)
-- 🔹 Lo que más quiero: **aprender tecnología todos los días**
+- 🔹 What I want most: **to learn technology every day**

-## 🛠️ Tecnologías y herramientas
+## 🛠️ Technologies and tools

 <p align="center">
   <img src="https://skillicons.dev/icons?i=html,css,javascript,java,kotlin,python,git,github,vscode,figma" />
 </p>

-## 🎯 Objetivos en camino
+## 🎯 Goals in progress

-✔️ Mejorar mis proyectos web con diseño moderno
+✔️ Improve my web projects with modern design
-✔️ Colaborar en proyectos de software en equipo
+✔️ Collaborate on software projects as part of a team
-✔️ Convertirme en desarrollador fullstack en el futuro
+✔️ Become a full-stack developer in the future
-✔️ Contribuir a la comunidad open source
+✔️ Contribute to the open source community

-## 🌐 Conéctate conmigo
+## 🌐 Connect with me

 <p align="center">
   <a href="https://www.facebook.com/isra.IVR01/?locale=es_LA" target="_blank">